codewheezy/codewheezy/README.md

 - 🔭 I’m currently working on Internet
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently Programming
 - 💬 Ask me about Anything
 - 👯 I’m looking to collaborate with you
 - 📫 How to reach me @uchennaibe95@gmail.com